gianlucastella1/industruino-rs485/README.md

 ##What the sketch DOES
 The sketch does:
-* Initialize Serial1 (the onboard RS485 tranceiver)
+* Initialize LCD
 * Initialize the modbus master
-* Write a value to a slave device (using 0x04 function code)
+* Write two values to a slave device (using 0x10 function code)
 * Read out values from a slave (using 0x03 function code)
-* Print out values to the display
+* Process read values and display them on the LCD

 For testing purpose, I used a IME MFD4421 (http://bit.ly/1MOjBJo) I bought for another project.
 Any other modbus slave may work.